 3. Does the no-contact rule work if you were dumped?

+Now that we’ve talked about does no contact work on men and women, let’s look at this approach from the perspective of how it pans out for the one who ends a relationship and the one who gets dumped.
 Out of the two partners, usually one decides to pull the plug on the relationship while the other is left to deal with that decision that they could not control.
-The person who is breaking up has already gone through the process of breaking up mentally.
-So, it’s easier for that person.
-But for the partner who is dumped – be it a breakup or a divorce – this comes as a shock.
-They naturally take a longer time to heal from it.
+The person who is breaking up has already gone through the process of snapping the cord mentally.
+So, it’s easier for them to cope, recover, and move on.

 4. Does the no-contact rule work if you are married?

-The no-contact rule can be helpful if you are married and have been witnessing a phase of marital crisis.
+While there is no standardized way to measure the no-contact rule success rate, it definitely can be helpful for people dealing with marital issues.
 Taking some time off might be invaluable for people on the verge of divorce.
 They can decide to go for counseling or therapy after the no-contact period is over and even realize that they might have a chance together.
 And that is not a bad thing.

 Even if a person wants to permanently move away or cut off ties or legally divorce a toxic person who is negatively affecting their mental health, is abusive, or is an addict, then it is imperative that they put a full stop to the relationship and not look back.
 So, the no-contact rule works even when one is trying to stay away from an abusive relationship and a toxic ex.